A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Introduction

-Our contributions can be summarized as follows: $(1)$ We formulate an MILP model seeking to minimize the peaks observed in the power profile of the community while ensuring consumer comfort across various appliances. $(2)$ We show that the formulated optimization problem can be decomposed across homes, and develop an approach based on the Dantzig-Wolfe decomposition technique to solve the problem in a distributed way. $(3)$ We compare the performance of the proposed approach with a commercial solver trying to solve the centralized version of the problem, and demonstrate that our algorithm can provide an effective solution in a short period of time.
+Our main contributions are as follows: $(1)$ We design a DR strategy that maintains a balance between supply and demand, thus integrating renewable resources into the generation mix effectively.
+Based on our experiments, the formulated MILP problem can help reduce peak load while controlling the activity of various appliances based on various comfort-related constraints. $(2)$ We show that the formulated optimization problem can be decomposed across homes, and develop an approach based on the Dantzig-Wolfe decomposition technique to solve the problem in a distributed way.
+Therefore, we propose a distributed algorithm that can be implemented into existing off-the-shelf solvers in HEMS. $(3)$ We compare the performance of the proposed approach with a commercial solver trying to solve the centralized version of the problem, and demonstrate that our algorithm can provide an effective solution (with optimality gap less than 1\%) in a short period of time.

-\cmmnt{$(1)$ We model the home appliances with the necessary details to reflect consumer preferences, and we guarantee that consumer comfort is always maintained. $(2)$ We formulate an MILP optimization problem seeking to minimize the peaks observed in the power profile of the community while minimizing the total social welfare cost. $(3)$ We develop an approach based on the Dantzig-Wolfe decomposition technique to solve the problem in a distributed way, thus providing an effective solution in a short period of time.}